 “It was unbelievable,” Said Robinson.
 “My team has been behind me the whole year.
 They always push me to do a lot of individual things.
 As a leader, I just try to win games, but tonight they really wanted me to shoot it.
 When the game started, they were looking for me almost every time down the court.”

-You can blame the Clippers, who did double and triple team the Admiral at times, for "allowing" him to join Baylor, David Thompson and Wilt as the only players in history to score 70+ points, but the man who deserves the most blame (or credit) is Spurs coach John Lucas.
-Up by over 20 with a minute left in the game, Lucas instructed his player to foul the opposing team so Robinson could get a few more shots up.
-Robinson scored 7 more points in the final minute to give him 71 points on 41 field goal and 25 free throw attempts.
+You can blame the Clippers, who did double and triple team the Admiral at times, for "allowing" him to join Baylor, David Thompson, and Wilt as the only players in history to score 70+ points, but the man who deserves the most blame (or credit) is Spurs coach John Lucas.
+Up by over 20 with a minute left in the game, Lucas instructed his players to foul the opposing team so Robinson could get a few more shots up.
+Robinson scored 7 more points in the final minute to give him 71 on 41 field goal and 25 free throw attempts.

 When Magic coach Brian Hill heard the news, he called it a "mockery of the game."